ashleawalker29/github-template-repo/README.md

 bug report that is consistent with all others found in your repo.
 The list of predetermined information is as follows:
 - The title supplies the prefix `[BUG]` to help identify the issue as a bug report from a glance.
+- The labels are predetermined as the issue type `bug` and having a status of `available`.
 - The body of the bug report gives guidance and structure to what the bug report should generally look like.